-"Those guys haven't made very many mistakes, they've been very physical, they're doing the right things, and, man, they're playing hard," running backs coach Larry Lewis
+"Those guys haven't made very many mistakes, they've been very physical, they're doing the right things, and, man, they're playing hard," running backs coach Larry Lewis said last week.

 Wingo-Reeves nearly ended up in Philadelphia for college.
 On the eve of his senior year at Monacan, he committed to Temple.
 In January, however, he got the scholarship offer for which he was hoping and changed his commitment.

 "I just couldn't turn down UVa," Wingo-Reeves told the Richmond Times-Dispatch.

 Virginia opens the season Saturday against BYU at 61,500-seat Scott Stadium.
 As of Monday evening, about 3,900 tickets remained for the 3:30 p.m. game.

 Asked Monday if he had expected Wingo-Reeves to crack the two-deep this early, UVa head coach Mike London said, "I don't know if you envision it ... [but] he kind of presented to us early that he had skills to play a position that we need help."

 Lewis, who also coordinates special teams, was asked about Wingo-Reeves' progress.